jayprophit/cs50-Python/Python Documentation.md

 and
-means to ask one or two or more questions
+means to ask, one or two or more questions
-'''
-'''